Top 15 NHL Power Forwards

 As a perennial 30-goal scorer, many would believe that the offense would get to his head and he would forget the physicality that got him to the NHL.
 It is quite the opposite.
 If Simmonds isn’t scoring, look out because he will likely be leading his team in hits that night.

-Simmonds is just shy of 1000 career penalty minutes in slightly over 700 games and has over 1200 career hits.
+Simmonds is just shy of 1,000 career penalty minutes in around 800 games played and has over 1,400 career hits.
 If that doesn’t tell you the guy is a purebred power forward, I don’t know what will.

 3) Blake Wheeler (Winnipeg Jets)

-When one thinks of Wheeler, they think of leadership.
+When one thinks of Blake Wheeler, they think of leadership.
 The guy is the key cog in the machine that drives the Jets.
 His teammates respect everything he is about because he backs it up on the ice.

-Wheeler was a late-bloomer which often is the case with big players but is now widely considered one of the best in the world.
+Wheeler was a late-bloomer, which often is the case with big players, and is now widely considered one of the best in the world.
+In 2017-18, his ninth season in the NHL, he posted 68 assists and 91 points, both career highs.
 His playmaking abilities are behind only a select few and his compete level is matched by none.

 Coming in at 6-foot-5, the Minnesota native must have eaten all his vegetables with dinner.
 Now he spends most of his time eating opponents alive with his capability of driving the net and aptness with puck control.